Top-Load Placement in Auto Transport: What It Is and When to Request It

 The Limitations: What Top-Load Won't Do

+Top-load placement is NOT enclosed shipping.
 Your car will still be exposed to rain, snow, sun, and wind.
-In fact, cars on the top deck are more exposed to low-hanging tree branches in residential neighborhoods than cars on the bottom deck.
-Additionally, the vehicle in the very front position ("above the cab") acts as a bug shield for the rest of the trailer.
-If you are shipping during lovebug season in Florida or cicada season in the Midwest, the front bumper of a top-loaded car will require a good wash upon arrival.
+In fact, cars on the top deck are more exposed to low-hanging tree branches in residential neighborhoods than those on the bottom deck.
+Additionally, the vehicle in the very front “above the cab” position acts as a bug shield for the rest of the trailer — expect a thorough front bumper wash upon arrival during insect season.

 Cost and Scheduling Implications